The Importance of Image Sequences

 No matter how advanced software and hardware has become over the years, rendering is far from being any more reliable than it has ever been.
 As it has always been prone to error and mistakes, it is hard to imagine that ever changing.
 Rendering is just as relatively expensive and complicated despite these improvements because the bar of expectations in quality has continually raised over the years as a result.

-It is not uncommon for an artist to be working late at night, on a project with a tight deadline and rendering somehow, somewhere, screws up, it is for the most part unavoidable and unpredictable.
+It is not uncommon for an artist to be working late at night on a project with a tight deadline, when rendering somewhere—somehow—screws up.
+It is for the most part unpredictable, and unavoidable.

 Rendering is expensive.
-It is the heavy lifting of a processor to generate images based on the instructions of an artist.
-Sometimes this is done realtime, other times via a biased or unbiased renderer, where a delay exists before receiving usable results from the CPU or GPU to what is known as a frame-buffer.
+It is the heavy lifting of a processor to generate images based on the instructions of artistic or design intention.
+Sometimes this is done real-time, other times via a biased or unbiased renderer, where a delay exists before receiving usable results from the CPU or GPU to what is known as a frame-buffer.

 The cost of rendering is mostly in terms of time but of course this equates to real financial cost, and potentially worse if deadlines are not met.
 Render times can vary wildly, which depends on the expense of the calculations needed to be done to generate images on the available hardware, which may or not be appropriate.

 Sometimes the resulting images are not what were expected, desired or something went wrong while being generated.
 This could have been caused by anything from hardware failure, software crash or human error with an incorrect setting that may not have been caught, before committing.
 These problems are often frustratingly silly, where perhaps images were rendered in the wrong format, a lower quality or resolution than what was needed.
 There are any number of reasons that can cause a render to fail or be otherwise unusable.